Pekaway/VAN_PI/README.md

     - JBD BMS UART PORT

   - analog Shunt:<br>
-    - Measuring the voltage drop across a SHUNT using the ads1115 on the VAN PI relay board and the VAN PI HAT.
-Voltage measurement via a voltage divider.
-Readout via Pythonscript, data is sent to Node-Red via a BottleWebserver. (data remain in the RAM and are written to the SD only every 5min).
+    - Measuring the voltage drop across a SHUNT using the ads1115 on the VAN PI relayboard and the VAN PI HAT.
+Voltage measurement is done using a voltage divider.
+A Python script reads the data and makes it accessible by providing a Bottle webserver (port 8080), Node-RED then checks the endpoint(s) to get the values.
+Data remains in the RAM and is written to the SD-Card every 5min.

   - ESP32-C3 INA226 SHUNT: <br>
     - standalone Esp32-c3 based WIFI Shunt.
-Measure the current, SOC, Battery Voltage.
-MQTT and BLE are to be supported  **in development**
+Measures the current, SOC, Battery Voltage.
+MQTT and BLE will be supported  **in development**

   ## Water
   - resistance sensor:<br>
-  on the Relayboard and the HAT is a voltage divider section to read the variable resistance of any resistance Sensor you want.
-It uses the same ads1115 as the analog shunt.
-The Shunt Pythonscript reads also the ads1115 fot the waterlevel.
+  on the Relayboard and the HAT is a voltage divider section to read the variable resistance of any resistance sensor you want to use.
+It uses the same ADS1115 as the analog shunt.
+The shunt Pythonscript also reads the ads1115 fot the waterlevels.
   - capacitve sensor:<br>
-  The Relayboard and the HAT has a jumper section to remove the voltage divider section to read directly voltage up to 3.3V to the ADS1115. typical sensors:
+  The Relayboard and the HAT have a jumper section to remove the voltage divider section to read voltage directly up to 3.3V to the ADS1115. typical sensors:
     - Votronic FL
     - Votronic 15-50K, 12-24K
     - CBE sensors

   - Flow sensors:<br>
-  you can also connect flowsensors to the system via a gpio. it is read out in Node-Red directly
+  you can also connect flow sensors with gpio.
+Node-RED will then access the sensors directly).

   - other: <br>
     - Gobius Pro **in development**

-  - TOP/Bottom calibration, Votronic direct calibration (2,4V), 10 Point Calibration **in development**
+  - Top/Bottom calibration, Votronic direct calibration (2,4V), 10 Point Calibration **in development**

   ## Heater